JetBrains/intellij-sdk-docs/basics/ide_development_instance.md

 To produce accurate results while running or debugging a plugin project in a Development Instance, follow the procedures below to ensure the Development Instance uses a JetBrains Runtime.

 ### Determining a JetBrains Runtime Version
-The JetBrains Runtime is determined from the JDK version used to build the plugin project.
+The JetBrains Runtime is determined from the JDK version used to build the plugin project, regardless of whether it is built on macOS, Windows, or Linux.
-If a plugin is being developed against the Java 8 SE Development Kit 8 for macOS, `jdk-8u212-macosx-x64.dmg`.
+For example, if a plugin is developed against the Java 8 SE Development Kit 8 for macOS (`jdk-8u212-macosx-x64.dmg`) to acquire the compatible JetBrains Runtime:
-(This example will use macOS, but Windows and Linux follow the same procedure.)
-To acquire the compatible JetBrains Runtime:

 * Go to the [JetBrains Runtime Site](https://confluence.jetbrains.com/display/JBR/JetBrains+Runtime) for general information and the latest build.
 * Open the [Release notes](https://confluence.jetbrains.com/display/JBR/Release+notes) page to access all releases.
 * Select the package name corresponding to the platform and SDK version.